taborlab/FlowCal/doc/excel_ui/input_format.rst

 Instruments sheet
 -----------------

 This sheet must be filled with basic information about the flow cytometer used to acquire the samples.
 Each row represents an instrument.
-Typically, the user would only need to specify one instrument; however ``FlowCal`` allows the simultaneous processing of samples taken with different instruments.
+Typically, the user would only need to specify one instrument.
+However, ``FlowCal`` allows the simultaneous processing of samples taken with different instruments.
 The figure below shows an example of an **Instruments** sheet.

 .. image:: https://www.dropbox.com/s/jb5yvrz9p1mshr9/spreadsheet_instruments.png?raw=1